 - Enforce your company’s data privacy policies with standard privacy controls

 - Streamline regulatory compliance with tools for user deletion and suppression

 Privacy Portal features are available to all Segment workspaces, however only workspace owners can access the Privacy Portal.
-Advanced features are also available to customers who have Protocols enabled.

 The Inbox helps you keep track of new restricted data types as they are captured, quickly classify them, and build a data Inventory.